devdowns/wallet-service/README.md

 ## Process flow

-The Postman collection is included inside the `resources` folder.
+A Postman collection with examples is included inside the `resources` folder.
 You can access the folder [here](src/main/resources).

 * You are provided with user_ids 1 & 2 starting with **$10000.00** and **$5000.00** respectively in